 Financial services organizations, such as banks and insurance companies, handle sensitive personal and financial information on a daily basis.
 This makes them a prime target for cyber-attacks and data breaches.
 One effective way for these organizations to protect themselves from such threats is by conducting regular penetration testing.
 In this article, we will discuss why financial services organizations need penetration testing and evaluate its benefits.

 What financial services have been doing

 Data security and privacy are very much top of the financial services agenda.
-Due to rigorous legislation, such as GDPR General Data Protection Regulation but also customer security and brand confidence.
+Due to rigorous legislation, such as GDPR General Data Protection Regulation, customer security, and brand confidence.

 Organizations throughout the financial sector, and beyond, are acutely aware of the damage a cyber-attack can do to their brand and reputation.
-They are coupled with the adverse effects for customers and employees.
+They are coupled with adverse effects on customers and employees.

 All of which make cybersecurity and data protection crucial to your business.